 Hosting Christmas parties for family and friends, or work colleagues is a great way to end the year.
-To cheers to the year ahead.
 In recent years, thanks to advancements of virtual technology, many are looking to virtual reality to add an extra ingredient to their festivities.

-Below we discuss virtual party ideas and virtual games to play, as well as suggesting Christmas themed experiences to try out.
+Below we discuss virtual party ideas and virtual games to play, as well as suggesting Christmas themed experiences to try.

 Virtual Christmas Party Types

-Whether it be the annual Christmas drinks with a load of old friends, or a work Christmas party – our Christmas-mad team here at Circus has been doing some homework.
+Whether it be the annual Christmas drinks with friends, or a work Christmas party – our Christmas-mad team here at Circus has been doing some homework.
 We’ve been busy tapping into the magic of the virtual world to find ways to spark the Christmas spirit from home.
-From meeting with your buddies in new and exciting ways, to playing each other in thrilling games, and discovering mysterious parts of the world together.
+From meeting with your buddies in new and exciting ways, to playing each other in thrilling games, and discovering festive parts of the world together.

-1. WORK DOs: Many companies are looking to virtual parties to boost morale when their staff are feeling isolated while working from home.
+1. WORK DOs: Many companies are looking to virtual parties to excite their teams.
 They’re bringing in specialists like us, Circus, to deliver something fun, interactive and memorable.

-Take a VR team game that we’re currently creating for the 500 EMEA-based staff of a major global tech company.
-Using artistic 360 imagery from around the world we’re designing a team treasure hunt which participants can play using VR headsets they are sent in advance.
-Each group will have its own private virtual meeting room so they can see each other, chat, and discuss clues over video conference while exploring the content in their own headset.
+Take a VR team game that we created for Spotify’s x500 EMEA-based staff.
+Using artistic 360 imagery from around the world we designed a team treasure hunt which participants could play using the VR headsets they were sent in advance.
+Each group had its own private virtual meeting room so they could see each other, chat, and discuss clues over video conference while exploring the content in their own headset.
 “The beauty of it is, while people are stuck working from home, they can jointly transport themselves to Red Square in Moscow, washing elephants in Mumbai or diving in a submerged cave in Brazil.
 You can’t do that at a regular Christmas party!” says Jay Scott-Nicholls, Director, Circus.